kallookoo/sublime-text-wordpress/Readme.md

 ### Notes

-Deprecated Functions, Constants, Classes, Methods and Hooks ( Actions or Filters ) or Themes have been removed
+Deprecated Functions, Constants, Classes, Methods, Actions, Filters have been removed

 On some cause the first "tab" deletes all parameters instead of having to tab through each one: